-If you’re looking for a low-key way to grow your network without the pressure that comes with some professional networking groups, your local trade association may be the right place to start.
+If you’re looking for a low-key way to grow your network without the pressure of some professional networking groups, your local trade association may be the right place to start.

-No single group is right for everyone, and your needs may even change over time.
+No single group is right for everyone, and your needs may change over time.
 Start by figuring out where your business seems to “fit,” and join an organization or two that you believe can help grow your company.

 Like anything else, the more time and effort you put into networking, the more you will get out of it.

-How Next Insurance helps small businesses
+How NEXT helps small businesses